mrw2204/scFactor-Ontology/docs/vignette.md

 The package will:

-- compute enrichment only against the matching lineage-specific regulons
+- compute enrichment of lineage-specific regulons within each factor of the corresponding lineage only.
-- expose the final regulon modality with shared variables like `CEBPB(+)`
+- convert variable names to shared transcription factors such as `CEBPB(+)`
 - store lineage-specific regulon definitions in `ontology.mod["regulons"].varm`

 ### LIANA input